JGCRI/programing-resources/Programing_Best_Practices.md

 *Often, your comments will be read more than your code.*

 ### Document design and purpose not mechanics
+Another way to say this is *document why, not how*.

 Good documentation is meant to help readers understand the code.
 Describe what a function is doing and write down reasons for key design decisions.

 If you find yourself writing a long text describing the operation of a piece of code consider breaking that code up into smaller, more understandable pieces, using clearer variable names, or re-thinking your approach.